-The following issues were identified during the scoping phase:

-- Dewatering of river channel between toe of dam and end of tailrace during periods of low flow, due to water being diverted to generating station.
-Dewatering of the stream channel has the potential to strand fish, however the operator indicated that water is passed through the western sluicegate in the tail race structure in order to flush potentially stranded fish back into the main channel. - Peterborough District files indicate a fish kill, presumed due to receding water, occurred on the Otonabee River downstream of the London Street Dam, May 25th 1981.
-No fish kills have been documented since this time. - Communication among dam and hydropower operators on this reach of the Otonabee River is very important to maintaining appropriate flows and levels.
+The only issue identified during the scoping phase was that communication among dam and hydropower operators on this reach of the Otonabee River is very important to maintaining appropriate flows and levels.
 Communication of adjustments to upstream and downstream operators will maximize social and economic benefits for all operators.
-Existing communications among operators are strong.
+Existing communications among operators is currently strong.
 The OMNR, Peterborough District has been invited to participate in portions of the annual operators meeting to facilitate communications between OMNR and the operators.

 Additional questions exist regarding the potential effects of current operations on the fisheries resource and water level fluctuations.
-Data to support or refute these questions are currently unavailable, and the collection of these data have been identified as information gaps to be filled cooperatively during the term of the WMP (see Section 4.0).
+Data to support or refute these questions are currently unavailable, and the collection of these data have been identified as information gaps to be filled during the term of the WMP (see Section 4.0).